The Thin Red Line (1998 film): Cast

 Beyond these numerous top-billed cast members, the ensemble included appearances in smaller roles by many other well-known actors, including Kirk Acevedo as Pvt.
-Alfredo Tella, Penny Allen as Witt's Mother, Mark Boone Junior as Pvt David Peale, Matt Doran as Pvt Orville Coombs, Don Harvey as Sgt.
-Peter Becker, Danny Hoch as Pvt.
-Hugo Carni, Thomas Jane as Pvt.
-Homer Ash, Miranda Otto as Marty Bell, and Nick Stahl as Pvt.
-Edward Beade.
+Alfredo Tella, Penny Allen as Witt's Mother, Mark Boone Junior as Pvt Peale, Matt Doran as Pvt Coombs, Don Harvey as Sgt.
+Becker, Danny Hoch as Pvt.
+Carni, Thomas Jane as Pvt.
+Ash, Miranda Otto as Marty Bell, and Nick Stahl as Pvt.
+Beade.

 Lukas Haas, Bill Pullman, Donal Logue and Mickey Rourke were also part of the film, but their scenes were ultimately cut.
+Billy Bob Thornton recorded hours of narration audio that was not used.

-John Cusack's character, Captain Gaff, was based on the real figure of Charles W. Davis, who won a Medal of Honor on Guadalcanal.
+John Cusack's character, Captain Gaff, was based on the real figure of Charles W. Davis, who was awarded the Medal of Honor on Guadalcanal.
 The scene in which Gaff leads an attack on a Japanese bunker was inspired by the action for which Davis earned his Medal of Honor.

 Production

 Screenplay

 New York-based producer Bobby Geisler first approached Malick in 1978 and asked him to direct a film adaptation of David Rabe's play In the Boom Boom Room.
 Malick declined the offer, but instead discussed the idea of a film about the life of Joseph Merrick.
 Once word got out about David Lynch's film of The Elephant Man, he shelved the idea.
 In 1988, Geisler and John Roberdeau met with Malick in Paris about writing and directing a movie based on D. M. Thomas' 1981 novel The White Hotel.
 Malick declined, but told them that he would be willing instead to write either an adaptation of Molière's Tartuffe, or of James Jones' The Thin Red Line.
 The producers chose the latter and paid Malick $250,000 to write a screenplay.

 Malick began adapting The Thin Red Line on January 1, 1989.
 Five months later, the producers received his first draft, which was 300 pages long.
 In 1990, Malick met with James Jones' widow Gloria and Jones' daughter Kaylie about adapting The Thin Red Line into a film.
 The producers spent a lot of time talking with Malick about his vision of the film.
 Geisler said,Malick's Guadalcanal would be a Paradise Lost, an Eden, raped by the green poison, as Terry used to call it, of war.
 Much of the violence was to be portrayed indirectly.
 A soldier is shot, but rather than showing a Spielbergian bloody face we see a tree explode, the shredded vegetation, and a gorgeous bird with a broken wing flying out of a tree.